 Finding Success as a Social Media Consultant

 Working in social media has been a viable career for a number of years already, and there are more and more people moving into consultancy in this area.
 That’s largely because a lot of people believe they can make some easy money with just a few years’ experience.
-However, even though it’s true you may be able to design your own schedule you still need to answer to clients and deadlines.
-It’s important to know the complete ins and outs of what it takes to find success working in social media.
-It isn’t actually quite as easy or as simple as what many people think.
+However, even though working as a social media consultant you may be able to design your own schedule, you still need to answer to clients and deadlines.
+It’s important to know the complete ins and outs of what it takes to find complete success working in social media.
+Read on to learn more!

 Once you do set yourself up as a social media consultant, you will need to treat yourself like a business.
 You’ll also find that you spend a lot of your time trying to market yourself and onboarding new clients as well.
 It’s not just about tweeting and posting any ole’ images to Instagram!